-Mr. Tor Olav Trøim is a director on the board of the Company and is the sole owner of Magni Partners.
+Mr. Tor Olav Trøim is the Chairman of the board of the Company and is the sole owner of Magni Partners.

 Magni Partners is party to a Corporate Support Agreement with Borr Drilling Limited pursuant to which it is providing strategic advice and assistance in sourcing investment opportunities, financing etc. This agreement was formalised on March 15, 2017.